Overview of Hen weekends in Glasgow

 Glasgow's Famous For

-Being Europe’s 4th Biggest City, Irn-Bru and the Celtic Rangers.
+Being one of Europe's biggest cities, Irn-Bru and the Celtic Rangers.

-With one of the best and most extensive transport systems in the UK outside of London, you won’t find it hard to (stumble) your way around Glasgow.
-Just like London, its most useful and efficient mode of transport is the underground - £3.80 for a daily ticket and trains running every 4 to minutes, you’ll be set.
-Of course there are also regular buses and even boats to take you along and across the River Clyde.
+With one of the best and most extensive transport systems in the UK outside of London, you won't find it hard to stumble your way around Glasgow.
+Similar to London, its most useful and efficient mode of transport is the underground with trains running every 4 minutes at peak times and 6-8 minutes at off-peak times.
+Of course, there are also regular buses and even boats to take you across and along the River Clyde.